benjamin421/thebenjamin/content/hidden/psa002confirm.md

 The retreat roster has been finalized for Pattern Spotters: Aging 002.
 14 of us will come together from September 19-22 in Winter Park, Colorado.
 {{< /lead >}}

 Below is an image of all of the people that will be attending along with you.
-3 hotseats are open for folks who need more time to confirm.
+2 hot seats are open for folks who need more time to confirm.

 ![Image of pattern spotters aging roster](/img/roster2.png)